francesco-innocenti/francesco-innocenti.github.io/_posts/2025-10-21-PhD-Reflections.md

 This was very encouraging.
 After all, to the best of our knowledge ***such deep networks had never been trained before with a brain-inspired algorithm***, even on simple tasks.
 Does this mean that we were done?
 Far from it!
-While this was a step in the right direction, a lot work still needs to be done to show that PC can scale, including testing on larger datasets (and not just models) and looking at transformers or equally expressive architectures.
+While this was a step in the right direction, a lot of work still needs to be done to show that PC can scale, including testing on larger datasets (and not just models) and looking at transformers or equally expressive architectures.
 Nevertheless, I don't think that these questions are what is fundamentally holding PC (and similar algorithms) back.